kelsiealopez/Hemitriccus-Pangenome/Assembly_QC/README_Assembly_QC.md

 #SBATCH -e errors_hifiasm_6371_%j.err
 #check that snakemake is working by running snakemake --help
 snakemake --snakefile Snakefile --cores 20 --use-conda --rerun-incomplete

+# Repeat for all assemblies.
+Haplotype 1, haplotype 2, and primary assemblies are output
 ```